hzeller/ldgraphy/hardware/README.md

 405nm laser to escape in eye-damaging levels.
 The sled should be cut from fluorescing material.

-(You might see some pictures here that are transparent or open case for illustrative purposes, and which are good engineering samples while developing ( and **require to wear Laser safety goggles**)).

 **Do not** use glass-clear transparent acrylic for the real machine, a 500mW laser can blind you!